Airbnb reverses on delisting Israeli settlements, won't profit off West Bank

 Announcing a resolution of lawsuits brought against it, Airbnb said it “will not move forward with implementing the removal of listings in the West Bank from the platform.”

-“But Airbnb will take no profits from this activity in the region,” said a statement posted on the company website.
+“But Airbnb will take no profits from this activity in the region,” said a statement posted on the company website, implying the new policy would not distinguish between settlement listings and Palestinian listings in the West Bank.

-“Any profits generated for Airbnb by any Airbnb host activity in the entire West Bank will be donated to non-profit organizations dedicated to humanitarian aid that serve people in different parts of the world.”
+“Any profits generated for Airbnb ... will be donated to non-profit organizations dedicated to humanitarian aid that serve people in different parts of the world.”

 There was no immediate reaction from Israeli or Palestinian officials.